Balancingrock/SwifterLog/docs/UserManual.md

 ## Jump start

-The framework defines a global variable called `log`.
-Use this variable to access all logging functions.
+The framework defines a singleton called `theLogger`.
+This variable can be use this variable to access all logging functions.
+For ease of use, it is recommened to create a global variable from this:

+    let log = SwifterLog.theLogger

 Before using the logging functions, first setup the log level thresholds for the targets.
 In code this is done as follows: